hectorzin/botaffiumeiro/README.md

 BOT_TOKEN = "your_bot_token_here"  # Replace with your bot token
 ```

-### Supported affiliate services
-- Amazon
-- Awin (this can work for Aliexpress)
-- Admitad (this can work for Aliexpress)

 ### Exclude Certain Users from Link Modification

 You can exclude certain users from having their Amazon links modified by the bot.
 You can do this by defining a list of usernames or Telegram user IDs.